idontknoweider/idontknoweider.github.io/barccsyn2023.markdown

 ---
 layout: page
-title: BARCCSYN 2023
+title: BARCCSYN 2023 Poster presentation
 permalink: /barccsyn2023/
 ---

-# Eider Pérez-Ordoyo Bellido (she/they)
+## Eider Pérez-Ordoyo Bellido (she/they)

-### Computational Neuroscience Group, Centre for Brain and Cognition, Universitat Pompeu Fabra
+Computational Neuroscience Group, Centre for Brain and Cognition, Universitat Pompeu Fabra

 ---

 ## BARCCSYN 2023 POSTER (NUMBER 45)

 ### Towards data-driven brain stimulation target discovery using single-subject whole brain models

 Find a digital copy of the poster is [here](./resources/BARCCSYN2023_poster.pdf).

-If you had trouble when reading my poster (colours, font size, it was not clear, etc.) and you want to help me improve, please, send me a message at eider.perezordoyo@upf.edu!
+If you had trouble when reading my poster (colours, font size, it was not clear, etc.) and you want to help me improve, please, send me a message at eider.perezordoyo(at)upf(dot)edu!

 <!--